IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The role of the LLC Board will be to ensure that the strategy and conduct of LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
 The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community is aiming to do in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the LLC Board (such as takes place on email discussion lists or at IETF meetings).

-As part of the responsibilities outlined above, some of which is outlined further in (TODO: reference board-policies document) the Board shall work to ensure that LLC will:
+As part of the responsibilities outlined above the Board shall work to ensure that LLC will:

 * Act consistently with ISOC’s 501(c)(3) status;